- NMNH Home ›

 Archaeologists began explorations three centuries later on behalf of Historic St. Mary’s City (HSMC), the Maryland state museum at the site of the colony’s first capital.
 In 1983, they found the Brick Chapel’s foundation.
 Five years of investigation began in 1988, led by Henry Miller and Timothy Riordan.
 The team located the cemetery and excavated 68 burials.
 Smithsonian forensic anthropologists analyzed the remains.
 It was the first large systematic study of 17th-century skeletons and burial practices in the Chesapeake.
+Watch a video about the extraordinary discoveries at this archeological site.

 Locations of graves inside the Brick Chapel